 Lagniappe is proof that not all wine bars are quiet, dim places that feel more like libraries.
 This place gets packed and loud both inside - where you’ll find a weekly rotation of great jazz and plenty of good wine in a slightly cramped space - and outside, which is a back patio that all other back patios should aspire to be.
 There are string lights and tons of tables that look like they were collected from years of nearby garage sales.
 It’s hard to get one of those tables on the weekend - when they’re usually full of big groups or app dates - so come early or just do laps until you see an opening.

 People love to ask what you’d bring with you if you were trapped on a desert island and sure, a lighter and a cell phone would be nice.
 But if we could bring one bar with us, it’d be Gramps.
 No other bar in Miami is as versatile.
 A week at this Wynwood spot includes trivia, bingo, live music, killer DJs, and the best drag show in town every Thursday night.
 Add to that the best cocktails in Wynwood, a very good Happy Hour, and Pizza Tropical’s fantastic NY-style pizza in the back, and we’d happily spend a few years alone with Gramps on an island.

 There is really never a bad time to come to Sweet Liberty.
 They’ve got one of our favorite Happy Hours, with $0.95 oysters and some of the best cocktails in the city for only $6.
 The late-night scene is always fun without feeling sloppy.
-Sunday brunch is a blast too, whether you’re looking for bottomless rosé or fried chicken and waffles.
+Sunday brunch is a blast too, whether you’re looking for bottomless rosé or a great fried chicken sandwich.
 This place is everything we love about South Beach: sexy and colorful and not afraid of a hot pink neon sign, without any of the nasty overpriced stuff you’ll eat and drink on Ocean Drive.